Truss V Sunak: Contrasting Approaches In UK Leadership Battle - UrduPoint

 "There is no strapline for Sunak, nothing."
 For Curtice, Truss has effectively conveyed "traditional Conservative messages" to Tory members while Sunak has been more nuanced.

-"It's also a bit of a lecture," he said, assessing that Sunak has come across as "a wee bit brittle" under pressure.
+"It's also a bit of a lecture," Curtice said, assessing that Sunak has come across as "a wee bit brittle" under pressure.

 "You can see that she's been in the game for longer," he added.